Nirikshb/Card-Listing/README.md

 NOTE - Vercel/Netlify is having some issues deplying it properly.
-I would highly suggest just run it using npm start.
+I would highly suggest just clone and run it using npm start.

 # Getting Started with Create React App